Joey-Petro/MIPS-SchoolProjects/README.md

-Some of my assignments from my first architecture class, some programs aren't perfect.
+Some of my assignments from my first architecture class using MIPS.